Resources

 “But one of the twenty-four elders said to me, ‘Stop weeping!
 Look, the Lion of the tribe of Judah, the heir to David’s throne, has won the victory.
 He is worthy to open the scroll and its seven seals.”’

 As I thought about that first lion, Jesus came to mind.
-Confident walk, powerful shoulders, stature of a king.
-So powerful in fact, that my fear was understandable.
-Yet, his sense of calm strength brought a desire in me for him.
-The image of this lion still lingers in me.
-Strangely attractive, this first lion was truly a lion, an unblemished king.
-After seeing the other lion, I wanted to be on the side of this powerful noble.
-Having made this connection, I knew that this lion, the lion of Judah, was calling me to come outside where I would come under his protection.
-He was not the lion outside that might kill me.
-He wanted me to stand with him.
+Confident walk, powerful shoulders, the stature of a king.
+So powerful, my fear of him was understandable.
+Yet, his calm strength heightened a desire in me for him.
+Dangerous, but strangely attractive, this lion was truly a real lion; an unblemished king.
+After witnessing the wickedness of the second lion, I wanted to be on the side of this powerful noble.
+The lion of Judah was calling me to join him outside where I would come under his protection.
+This “outside” lion wasn’t the one to fear, he wanted me to stand with him.

-I thought a bit more about the other lion.
-Interestingly, I was actually inside when I saw him come in from the outside.
-What also puzzled me was his splotched coat; made me think of him as impure, tainted.
-Certainly, he was scary.
-Watching him terrorize and discard that little cub was disturbing.
+I thought more about the second (“inside”) lion.
+Interestingly, I saw him come in from the outside; he came to where I was hiding… looking for vulnerable cubs like me.
+I was puzzled by his blemished coat; made me think of him as impure, tainted.
+Watching him terrorize and discard that little cub was beyond disturbing.
+It could have been me!
 Another scripture came to mind:

 “Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.”